edkrueger/goog-roper/README.md

 A template for a simple python script with resources; uses GitLab CI, Pipenv and Pytest.

 ## Setup
-Run `pipenv install` to install the env.
+Run `pipenv instal --dev` to install the env.
 Run `pipenv run pre-commit install` to initialize the git hooks.
 Run `pipenv run pre-commit run --all-files` if there are file that were committed before adding the git hooks.